madduck/tptools/README.md

 > [!IMPORTANT]
 > The TP database is password-protected, and it is up to you to decide whether you want to obtain this password to be able to read the data, and where to get it. **`tptools` does not include this password, nor will we disclose it**, and none of the tools here will work without it.

-In addition to simple Python classes, `tptools` comprises a number of command-line utilities (using these classes) that are mainly designed to provide the data to other tools:
+In addition to simple Python classes, `tptools` provides a command-line utility designed to provide data to other tools, such as [Squore](https://squore.double-yellow.be/) and [tcboard](https://github.com/madduck/tcboard): `tpsrv`.
+See below for details.

-* `squoresrv` — a simple web server to provide so-called "matches" and "players" feeds in the format expected by [Squore](https://squore.double-yellow.be/);

-* `tpwatcher` — a worker that submits planned matches to a server, such as provided by [tcboard](https://github.com/madduck/tcboard).

 > [!WARNING]
-> Microsoft Access is not a database designed for concurrent access.
-These tools rely on TournamentSoftware writing out every change to the tournament data to the corresponding database file.
+> Microsoft Access is not a database designed for concurrent access. `tpsrv` relies on TournamentSoftware writing out every change to the tournament data to the corresponding database file.
 This is probably not guaranteed to work, but it seems to be the case.
 It's entirely possible that on odd-numbered Tuesdays, with a crescent moon and only when it's not raining in the summer months, then changes won't be available to the tools within due time, and there is nothing that can be done given the design choices by TournamentSoftare.
 You've been warned.

 ## Preparation